dlewis27/SSRgenotyper/README.md

 0,-1: The reference SSR was not evaluated by SSRgenotyper for one of several possible reasons, including the reference sequence was soft masked or the repeat was not a di-, tri- or tetranucleotide repeat , see also --RefUnitsMin.\
 0,-2: No reads mapped to the SSR locus.\
-0,-3: More than the expected two alleles were identified in the mapped reads, see also “--spuriousAlleleRemoval” \
+0,-3: More than the expected two alleles were identified in the mapped reads, see also “--spuriousAlleleRemoval”. \
 0,-4: Insufficient reads were identified to support calling an allele.
 The minimum number of supporting reads need to support a call is determined by “--Support”.

 ### The .ssrstat file